GowravTata/Record-Creation---Flask-App/README.md

 The commands are as follows

-1. sudo docker build -t yourusername/repositoryname:versionnumber
+1. sudo docker build -t recordapp .
-2. sudo docker run -d -p 5000:5000 yourusername/repositoryname:versionnumber
+2. sudo docker container run -d -p 5000:5000 recordapp

 In your browser Navigate to localhost:5000/docs